kosbr/kosbr.github.io/_posts/2015-08-22-sign-detect.markdown

   when the largest area is not appropriate sign area.

   ### If a sign exist
+  It is the second part of the algorithm.
+It starts only if the first part has found a sign area.

   The first action I decided to do is to reduce area 4 times.
 It allows me ignore a frame and lead the problem to finding something in white rectangle.
 The picture below shows that this approach is valid.